ghmicasa/ghmicasa/privacy.md

 Note: GitHub is not known to actively profile visitors.
 By using a VPN you can (try to) prevent this.

 ### Google Analytics
 This website uses google analytics for infometrics.
-This happens only if you approve third party cookies and scripts.

 ### Formspree
 All forms on this website are handled by Formspree.
 Formspree has a mail server that mails all form contents.
 If you are uncomfortable with using this third party service, please do not fill out forms on this website.